agiac/rivo/README.md

 - `FromReader`: returns a generator pipeline that reads from the provided `csv.Reader` and emits the read records;
 - `ToWriter`: returns a sink pipeline that writes the input stream to the provided `csv.Writer`;

-### Package `rivo/aws/dynamodb`

-- `Scan`: returns a generator pipeline that scans the provided DynamoDB table and emits the scan output responses;
-- `ScanItems`: returns a generator pipeline that scans the provided DynamoDB table and emits the items from the scan output responses;
-- `BatchWrite`: returns a transformer pipeline that writes the input stream to the provided DynamoDB table using the BatchWriteItem API;
-- `BatchPutItems`: returns a transformer pipeline that writes the input stream to the provided DynamoDB table using the BatchWriteItem API, but only for PutItem operations;

 ## Configuration Options

 Many pipelines support configuration options to customize their behavior: